 Each of these courses continues and completes the first year of a secondary-level course.
-By the Spring Term, second year work is beginning and the classes are conducted primarily in the target language.
+By the Spring Term, second year work is beginning and the classes are conducted primarily in the target language, and students are introduced to the past tense.
 Supplementary readings and other materials are introduced for reinforcement.
 Conversational language is emphasized.

 French III /Spanish III

 In third year courses, students begin a second year secondary-level course.Conversational language, advanced grammar and cultural-geographical study are emphasized.
 All aspects of language learning are guided with texts and supplemented with written and audio-visual materials.
 Courses are conducted primarily in the subject language.

 These honors courses are equivalent to a second year secondary-level course.
 Advanced grammar, literature and cultural study and speaking are the emphasized aspects of these courses offered only to qualified students at the discretion of the department.
 Text and supplementary materials are selected according to class needs.
 Courses are conducted primarily in the subject language.

 Latin Alpha students learn the three declensions for nouns, adjectives and pronouns, four verb conjugations, three out of six tenses, prepositions, formation of adverbs, imperatives, infinitives, and vocatives.
 This introductory course follows a logical progression, which fosters an understanding of Latin’s function and its relevance to English as well as to other languages, particularly the Romance languages.